zammad/zammad-admin-documentation/manage/trigger/learn-by-example.rst

 To get you up and running quickly, here are some examples of the kinds of automation tasks you can set up with triggers.

-.. hint:: If they don't make sense to you, don't worry - just skip ahead to :doc:`/manage/trigger/how-do-they-work` to learn about all the options in detail, then come back here to see them in action.
+To learn about triggers in detail, first go to :doc:`/manage/trigger/how-do-they-work`.

 1. Any time Jacob Smith creates a ticket, assign it to the Sales group: